 The walk itself is through beautiful Scottish countryside.
 Over and alongside a river, through woodland, up and down little hills, along a woodland path with roots and puddles and mucky bits, and past fields with sheep.
 It would be a lovely walk in itself, even without having a guidebook and a horde of faerie houses to see.

 We didn’t finish the whole trail that day.
 We were there for almost 3 hours and the kids were having so much fun exploring the trail and everything on it that by the time we got to number 9 we had to get them back to the car and get home!

 The Extra Bits

-On the Loch Lomond Faerie Trail facebook page they state that there are a few stairs, but the trail is suitable for prams or buggies.
-Well, there are a few flights of woodland stairs that you need to get up and down on your way along the trail.
+On the Loch Lomond Faerie Trail facebook page they state that there are a few stairs, but the trail is doable with prams or buggies as long as you have a good set of tyres.
+There are a few flights of woodland stairs that you need to get up and down on your way along the trail.

 One you can push your buggy up but a few you need to bump down or drag up.
 There’s also a bridge over the river that my buggy fit onto with only a couple of inches to spare.
 And it is a woodland trail, so it’s hilly and a bit bumpy at some parts.
 I got round the trail fine with my buggy, but with it’s big tyres it is a bit of an off-roader.
 It would be a tad more difficult with a buggy built for city life.
 Next time I’d definitely bring the carrier instead.